RealGP/rgp.github.io/_clinicians/PHY07.md

 area: Physical Examinations for GPs
 category: Physical examinations for GPs
 title: Tennis and golfer’s elbow
-description: Watch Dr Fra-ser Birrell demonstrate how to examine the painful elbow
+description: Watch Dr Fraser Birrell demonstrate how to examine the painful elbow
 audio:
 article:
 www: